swarpatel23/chatapp-nodejs/README.md

 4. docker run -p 3000:3000 chatapp
 5. check on http:localhost:3000

-DEBUG THE CODE, NOT A ENVIRONMENT
+DEBUG A CODE, NOT AN ENVIRONMENT